supnate/rekit/packages/rekit-studio/README.md

 5. Integrated test coverage report.

 ### Installation
 You don't need to install Rekit Studio manually.
-When a new Rekit app is created, the `rekit-portal` is auto dependent as a npm module.
+When a new Rekit app is created, the `rekit-studio` is auto dependent as a npm module.
 You should be able to access Rekit Studio at [http://localhost:6076](http://localhost:6076) by default.

 ### Project explorer
 The project explorer provides a more meaningful view of the project folder structure by grouping source files by `features`, `actions`, `components`.
 You can easily see the functionality structure rather than just folder structure.
 You can see it at the left side of Rekit Studio: